Animal Husbandry: Definition, Types, Examples, Role, Challenges

 Poultry farming

-Poultry farming another aspect of animal husbandry deals with the production of eggs and meat.
+Poultry farming deals with the production of eggs and meat.
 Disease management forms an essential part of poultry farming to prevent infectious diseases and keep the flock healthy.

 Sheep and goat farming

 It is famous for wool production.
 Wool quality and quantity vary in different breeds of sheep and goats.
-Shearing of wool at the right time, proper nutrition, and health care are necessary for a sheep or goat farm to obtain maximum production.
-Sheep and goats are also reared for meat and milk hence, they are very versatile domestic animals.
+Shearing of wool at the right time, proper nutrients, and health care are necessary for a sheep or goat farm to obtain maximum production.
+Sheep and goats are also reared for meat and milk.
+Hence, they are very versatile domestic animals.

 Pig farming